gdejohn/procrastination/README.md

 All of the included data structures are designed to emulate algebraic data types, with basic "data constructor" static factory methods mirrored by abstract `match()` instance methods simulating pattern matching.
 This is not a general pattern-matching facility; there is no matching against literals, no wildcard patterns, no nested patterns.
-It simply makes it possible to distinguish which data constructor was used and extract the components.
+It simply makes it possible to distinguish which data constructor was used and extract the components in a single step.

 The rest of the operations on these data structures are all ultimately defined in terms of the `match()` methods and data constructors.
 None of the data structure classes hide anything interesting.
 They don't declare any instance